 Description: This Porcelain Slip is formulated to go from super-thick to thin.
 This is not Coleman Porcelain.
-This is a formulation by Amy Kline that is made to be applied much thicker without cracking.
+This is a formulation that's made to be applied much thicker without cracking.
 Works in reduction and oxidation.

 Extra Info: Magic Slip bonds the best with Coleman Porcelain because there is no Ball Clay in the formula.
 If the porcelain you're using has ball clay in it - it's not porcelain.
 The ball clay will cause it to shrink away from the Magic Slip.
 Anything with ball clay is cheap and crazes with celadons.
 Ask your supplier if the porcelain your using has ball clay in it.

 Mixing: To mix it super-thick I barely add enough water to make it like super-thick mud.
 I then force it through a 60 mesh bowl screen 2 times with my hand to scoop it and push it through.
 If you want the slip thinner for spraying add more water.